Adebayo Johnson Bankole: Political life

 Bankole served as Oyo state Commissioner for Health and Social Welfare from 1992 to 1993.
 He was elected a member of National Constitutional Conference in Abuja in 1994–1995.
 He was appointed Chairman Governing Board of Federal Institute of Industrial Research, Oshodi from 2001 – 2004.
 He was appointed Oyo state Commissioner for Finance, Budget and Planning in February 2006 and reappointed to the same office in May 2007 and served till May 2011.

 Bankole was awarded Fellow of the Chartered Institute of stockbrokers in 2009.

-Church

-Bankole is a member of the Anglican Church in Ajinapa, a community established by his uncle, Chief Oguntebo Bankole.
-He is an active member of the Anglican Christian Circle, Cathedral of St David, Ogbomoso.

-In 2004, Bankole played a significant role in establishing the Anglican Diocese of Ogbomoso which was previously under the Ibadan Diocese.
-Bankole served as a member of the Implementation Committee under the chairmanship of Justice Onalaja.
-Bankole was appointed the Chairman, Local Organizing Committee that raised funds throughout Nigeria for the diocese.
-In May 2010, he was appointed the First Lay Deputy President of the Ogbomoso Anglican Diocese.
-In 2017, he was appointed as Baba Ijo of the Ogbomoso Anglican Diocese.

-Bankoye is married and has several children.